Tenable raises $250 million in record cyber funding round

 "It's a big raise.
 We realize that," Gula said.
 "We are investing across the board."

 Tenable executives declined to discuss the valuation of the company that sells software that businesses and governments use to monitor networks for weaknesses and cyber threats.
-Rivals include Rapid7 Inc (RPD.O) and Qualys Inc (QLYS.O).
+Rivals include Rapid7 Inc and Qualys Inc.

-The previous record for a cyber funding round was $225 million raised in 2013 by AirWatch, which was later acquired by VMware Inc (VMW.N), according to CB Insights.
+The previous record for a cyber funding round was $225 million raised in 2013 by AirWatch, which was later acquired by VMware Inc, according to CB Insights.
 Insight Venture Partners and Accel were also involved in that deal.

 The deal, which Tenable expects to close in December, comes at the end of a year in which cyber security companies have taken advantage of investor enthusiasm for their sector.